 When you first start out as a freelancer, you find complete joy in cutting out a commute and wearing whatever you want during the day (even PJs).
-However, after a couple months of wearing lounge-y clothes during the day and answering work emails at night, you may find yourself losing track of the day and time, and your personal needs.
+However, after a couple of months of wearing lounge-y clothes during the day and answering work emails at night, you may find yourself losing track of the day and time, and your personal needs.

-The 100% flexibility and autonomy of freelancing are what attracts many people to work for themselves, but they also present their own set of challenges.
+The 100% flexibility and autonomy of freelancing are what attract many people to work for themselves, but they also present their own set of challenges.
 One of the biggest challenges for all freelancers, newbies and veterans alike, is achieving work-life balance.

 Here are our top four tips for maintaining productivity and enjoying some free time: